rehypejs/rehype/doc/plugins.md

 ## List of Plugins

-There currently aren’t that many plug-ins.
-More will come soon.
-Have a good idea?
+Have a good idea for a new plugin?
 Let’s [chat][gitter] and make it happen!

 *   [`rehype-autolink-headings`](https://github.com/wooorm/rehype-autolink-headings)
     — Add links to headings